-- developments that optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space)

-- developments that are safe, inclusive and accessible and which promote health and wellbeing, with a high standard of amenity for existing and future users and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience.

-- 11.2 Paragraph 130 of the NPPF states that 'permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions, taking into account any local design standards....' - 11.3 Policy E2 of the UDP states that the Council will permit proposals within designated Development Opportunity Areas that are likely to create higher levels or quality of residential provision and bring about significant improvements in the character of the area.
-In relation to this site, part (2) of the policy refers to the striking landmark of Cavendish Mill and states that 'The canal/riverside setting...offer potential for further redevelopment on sites within the area.....This could become a key waterside location in Tameside and on the waterways of the North West and it is vital that the area creates a suitably high quality environment and identity, with high quality natural materials used wherever appropriate.' - 11.4 For the reasons set out in detail is section 10 of this report, the revised proposals are considered to achieve the quality of design required by Section 12 of the NPPF and policy E2 of the UDP.
-The retention of 85 Cavendish Street, the relationship between that building and the proposed apartments and the synergy between the design and layout of the scheme across the two parcels are considered to respect the historical character of this part of the Conservation Area.
-The simplification of the elevational treatment of the buildings and the improvement in the proportions of the apartment building in relation to no. 85 would better reflect the industrial character of the area.
-The amendments to the layout have resulted in active frontages to key junctions and vistas which form a more cohesive development, improving the design quality as required by policy E2 and Section 12 of the NPPF. - 11.5 The enclosure of streets through the orientation and position of buildings to provide active frontage to key public views and terminating vistas ensures that the revised proposals would create a strong sense of place and the inclusion of a landscaped area of open space between no. 85 Cavendish Street and the new apartment building would provide amenity space to enhance the environment for the future occupants of the development. - 11.6 The 3 storey height of the buildings on the southern boundary would provide positive interaction with the Canal, a feature which would be strengthened through the significant reduction in the height of the existing embankment on the southern edge of the site.
+- developments that optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space); - developments that are safe, inclusive and accessible and which promote health and wellbeing, with a high standard of amenity for existing and future users and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience. - 11.2 Paragraph 130 of the NPPF states that 'permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions, taking into account any local design standards....' - 11.3 Policy E2 of the UDP states that the Council will permit proposals within designated Development Opportunity Areas that are likely to create higher levels or quality of residential provision and bring about significant improvements in the character of the area.
+In relation to this site, part (2) of the policy refers to the striking landmark of Cavendish Mill and states that 'The canal/riverside setting...offer potential for further redevelopment on sites within the area...This could become a key waterside location in Tameside and on the waterways of the North West and it is vital that the area creates a suitably high quality environment and identity, with high quality natural materials used wherever appropriate.' - 11.4 For the reasons set out in detail is section 10 of this report, the revised proposals are considered to achieve the quality of design required by Section 12 of the NPPF and policy E2 of the UDP.
+The proposal to include apartments on the Canal side boundary, the position of buildings of subservient scale to no. 85 Cavendish Street to the rear of that building and the synergy of the simple and robust design approach across the two parcels of the development are considered to be positive elements in this regard.
+Overall, it is considered that the proposed development would respect the historical character of this part of the Conservation Area and would substantially improve the appearance of the site as required by policy E2 and Section 12 of the NPPF. - 11.5 The enclosure of streets through the orientation and position of buildings to provide active frontage to key public views and terminating vistas ensures that the proposals would create a strong sense of place and the retention of space to the rear of no. 85 Cavendish Street would suitably preserve the setting of that building. - 11.6 The 4 storey height of the apartment building on the southern boundary would provide positive interaction with the Canal, a feature which would be strengthened by the fact that this element of the scheme would sit within the excavated embankment, as opposed to sitting on top of the existing embankment.
 This element of scheme would create the high quality environment along the waterfront required by policy E2. - 11.7 The quality of materials used in the construction of the development is a matter to ultimately to be controlled by condition.
-It is considered important that the gabions to the canal side frontage are constructed from stone to ensure a high quality finish in this prominent location within the Conservation Area and in accordance with the aspirations of policy E2.
-This detail is specified in the recommended materials condition.
+It is considered that the location of the apartment buildings would prevent blank retaining structures being presented to the Canal, which would be an improvement on the extant scheme in design terms.

-12. RESIDENTIAL AMENITY
+12.0 RESIDENTIAL AMENITY